-For over 30 years, colleges and universities in the United States have been concerned with student retention and persistence, especially because college graduation rates have remained around 50% ??Pascarella & Terenzini, 1991, 2005;Tinto, 1993 ??into, , 2012)).
-"Although access to higher education has increased substantially over the past 40 years, student success in college -as measured by persistence and degree attainment -has not improved at all" ??Brock, 2010, p.
+For over 30 years, colleges and universities in the United States have been concerned with student retention and persistence, especially because college graduation rates have remained around 50% (Pascarella & Terenzini, 1991, 2005; Tinto, 1993, 2012).
+"Although access to higher education has increased substantially over the past 40 years, student success in college - as measured by persistence and degree attainment - has not improved at all" (Brock, 2010, p.
 109).
 Brock (2010) discussed important milestones that influence access to higher education as well as challenges faced by students who do gain access to higher education.
-Being admitted to a postsecondary institution is just the first step; students face a variety of hurdles (e.g., financial, academic, social)

-45 while trying to achieve their goals of graduation and a job.
+Being admitted to a postsecondary institution is just the first step; students face a variety of hurdles (e.g., financial, academic, social) while trying to achieve their goals of graduation and a job.

 Other factors influencing degree attainment for college students have been increases in the diversity of the undergraduate student population and the subsequent disparity in degree attainment for White, Hispanic, and Black students.
 Stated in The National Center for Education Statistics November 2013 Report (p.
-5), "White students earned 11% (compared to 9% in $\ref{2001}$ $\ref{2002}$ , Hispanic students earned 10% (compared to 7% in percentage of White students who graduated in six years or less was 67.2%, whereas the percentage of Hispanic and Black students who graduated in six years or less was 51.1% and 41.2%, respectively (The Texas Higher
+5), "White students earned 70% of all bachelor's degrees awarded (compared to 77% of degrees in 2001-2002), Black students earned 11% (compared to 9% in 2001-2002), Hispanic students earned 10% (compared to 7% in 2001-2002)."
+This ethnic/racial disparity in degree attainment is reflected in the State of Texas as well.
+The percentage of White students who graduated in six years or less was 67.2%, whereas the percentage of Hispanic and Black students who graduated in six years or less was 51.1% and 41.2%, respectively (The Texas Higher Education Coordinating Board, 2014a).
+As Spangler and Slate (2014) documented in a recent research investigation, Texas community college persistence and graduation rates increased for Hispanics and Blacks during the decade spanning 2000-2010.
+In this empirical investigation, the success of Hispanic and Black students in attaining degrees and certificates in Texas career colleges will be analyzed during a similar time period.